 Brachers launches the Brachers Building at Kent County Showground

-Kent law firm Brachers is has announced the launch of the Brachers Building at the Kent County Showground in Detling, following a new five-year partnership with the Kent County Agricultural Society (KCAS).
+Kent law firm Brachers has announced the launch of the Brachers Building at the Kent County Showground in Detling, following a new five-year partnership with the Kent County Agricultural Society (KCAS).

 Formerly known as the Maidstone Exhibition Hall, the venue has now been renamed the Brachers Building.